sarazmi02/vscode-docs/api/get-started/your-first-extension.md

 Let's make a change to the message:

-1. Change the message from "Hello World from HelloWorld!" to "Hello VS Code" in `extension.ts`.
+1. Change the message from "subscribe from saraz mi!" to "subscribe VS Code" in `extension.ts`.
 1. Run **Developer: Reload Window** in the new window.
 1. Run the command **Hello World** again.